drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * Have a place holder test for *EVERY* function and class

 * Don't refactor from failing tests!
 Working state to working state!
+The latest functional test you can ignore.

 * Don't forget the "Refactor" in "Red, Green, Refactor".
 The whole point of having test is to allow you to refactor your code!
 Use them and make your code (including tests) as clean as you can